-Strange Brew is to be released Wednesday, January 4, 2017 to radio Blues Southern Rock FM/AM internet.
+Strange Brew was released Wednesday, January 4, 2017 to radio Blues Southern Rock FM/AM internet.
 In addition, Strange Brew has been picked up on a compilation CD with Foghat, Boxmaster (Billy Bob Thornton's Band), Paul Thorn and many more artists.
 The compilation is for Kudzoo magazine for support of Southern Rock Hall of Fame and Southern Rock Café location coming soon.

 I moved back home to Louisiana from Nashville, Tennessee to help take care of my mom - a promise I had made to my dad before he passed away.
 Also, so my wife Fran and I could be close to our kids and family.

 I still burned inside to write, make records, and perform.
 So I called on two ol' Louisiana boys, Timmy Takewell and Wayne Freeman, who each had played with me in Nashville at different shows, but we had all never played together as a group.
 So on a cold Saturday Morning we all met up at FreeMark Studios on Cut Off Road with a session drummer (Ray Loop) and cut a song called "Breathe in Breathe Out".
 The outcome was phenomenal!
 I knew right away these were the guys that I wanted to pick up with where I left off in Nashville.
 So Charlie Wood and his Smokin' Section Band was formed.